 So You Want To Earn Money With Open Source

 I earned 0 Euros from maintaining OSS software for years, and I thought that's the way things are.
-I finally looked into ways to monetize my projects last year and in this talk I want to share what I learned along the way.
-It didn't make me rich (yet!), but I built my first sustainable side-project with analysis-tools.dev.
+I finally looked into ways to monetize my projects last year and in this talk I want to share what I learned so far.
+It didn't make me rich (yet!), but I built my first sustainable side-project with analysis-tools.dev ✨.

 I'll talk about this and other projects and the mistakes I made on the road towards sustainability.